What is leukemia?

 Acute: cancer of young cells that spreads quickly and can cause death in 3 to 6 months if untreated

 Chronic: cancer of mature cells that spreads more slowly

 What is chronic lymphocytic leukemia (CLL)?

 Chronic lymphocytic leukemia (CLL) is a type of white blood cell cancer that affects lymphocytes, which normally help your body fight infections.
 In CLL, your lymphocytes turn into cancer cells.
 These cancer cells take the place of healthy lymphocytes in your blood, bone marrow, and lymph nodes (pea-sized organs throughout your body that help fight off infections).

-CLL is the most common type of leukemia, usually occurring in adults over 60 and more likely to affect men than women
+CLL usually occurs in adults over 60 and is more likely to affect men than women

 You may have no symptoms, or you may have general symptoms such as tiredness, no appetite, weight loss, and swollen lymph nodes Swollen Lymph Nodes Lymph nodes are part of your lymphatic system, which helps fight infection and cancer.
 Lymph nodes are pea-sized collection points that filter out germs and cells from lymph fluid.
 Lymph nodes... read more